MartinCote1978/angular-test/README.md

 **Test that it works!**

-The browser (Chrome) should automatically open a localhost (port 9000 for dev mode, 3000 for production).
+The default browser should automatically open a localhost (port 9000 for dev mode, 3000 for production).
 If not, go to http://localhost:{port}